Collins: James Comey cashed in on memoir, could impact investigations

 He has staunchly defended his choices to make public announcements regarding the Clinton email investigation, both after its initial conclusion in July 2016 and again when new information was found in late October 2016, as necessary to maintain public confidence that the investigation was being conducted fairly.

-Comey has said the information from his memos about President Trump that he later gave to a friend, who subsequently gave to media outlets, was not classified.
+Comey has said the information from his memos about Trump that he later gave to a friend, who subsequently gave to media outlets, was not classified.
+Comey told the Senate Intelligence Committee last year that he wanted to make some of the contents public because he "thought that might prompt the appointment of a special counsel."

+Collins on Sunday also said that she believes it’s important for members of Congress to “have a debate” on legislation that’s aimed at protecting a special counsel like Mueller from termination by the president, despite the fact that Senate Majority Leader Mitch McConnell has said such a bill would not make it to a vote on the floor.

+The debate is important, she said, “in order to send a clear message to the president that Congress does not support his taking any action with regard to Mr. Mueller’s investigation.”